Hank960506/Theater/README.md

 # Theater
-This project is a Theater Booking system by yuntech student Data base use JQuery
+This project is a  Booking system by yuntech student
+Data base use JQuery
-Develop environment CodePen
+Develop environment use CodePen
 edit by B10313159 唐翰平